 Congratulations, Honors Scholars!

 The University of Michigan-Dearborn is proud to recognize our Honors Scholars.
 For the past thirty-nine years, the University has celebrated the achievements of both undergraduate and graduate students who have excelled academically.
-The Honors Scholars awards rank among important celebrations of student achievement during the academic year.
+The Honors Scholars ceremony ranks among important celebrations of student achievement during the academic year.

-Despite not being able to recognize this year’s Honors Scholars with the traditional celebratory event, we commend each of our 2021 Honors Scholars on their academic excellence and wish them the very best!
+Despite not being able to recognize our 2020 and 2021 Honors Scholars with the traditional in-person convocation, we commend each of our Honors Scholars on their academic excellence and wish them the very best!

 Videos of these events are available on the UM-Dearborn YouTube channel:

 Honors Scholars Ceremony for the College of Arts, Sciences, and Letters (CASL) and the College of Education, Health, and Human Services (CEHHS)